Keith Wood: Club career

 Wood started his career with Garryowen who he helped to All Ireland titles in 1992 and 1994 before moving to Harlequins.
 He returned to play with Munster in the 1999–2000 season and played in the European Rugby Cup final that Munster lost to Northampton Saints 9-8 in Twickenham Stadium before returning to Harlequins.

 Having returned to Harlequins in 2000 he started the 2000–01 Challenge Cup final beating Narbonne 42–33 in the final helping the club to become the first English club ever to win the tournament.

 International career

 Wood made his international debut in 1994 against Australia.
 He was capped 58 times for Ireland and five times for the Lions.
-Never the most accurate player in the set piece his real strength was in leadership and open play where he dominated the world XV's hooker spot.
+Wood captained Ireland.

 He played on the 1997 and 2001 Lions tours, and was the inaugural winner of the IRB International Player of the Year award in 2001.
 He played a part in the Lions' 2-1 series victory over the Springboks in 1997.
-Wood captained Ireland.

 He scored four tries in one game in the 1999 World Cup, in the pool stage against the USA.
 Ireland were later eliminated from the tournament when they lost to Argentina in the quarter-final play-off.

 Wood retired from playing after the 2003 World Cup.
 He was succeeded as Ireland captain by Brian O'Driscoll.